rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 ![](./images/monorepos-dependencies.png)

 As you can see, any JavaScript or TypeScript application can be bootstrapped in the *apps* folder this way.
-Go ahead and create your own application, define the *packages* as dependencies, `yarn install` everything, and use the shared components from the *packages* workspaces.
+Go ahead and create your own application, define any of the *packages* as dependency, `yarn install` everything, and use the shared components.

 <Divider />

 At this point, you already have seen the global *package.json* file in the top-level directory and local *package.json* files for each project in *apps* and *packages*.
 The top-level *package.json* file defines the workspaces in addition to global dependencies (e.g. eslint, prettier) which can be used in every nested workspace.
 In contrast, the nested *package.json* files only define dependencies which are needed in the actual project.

-# Monorepo Tools
+# Monorepo Tools (Turborepo)

 You have witnessed how workspaces already allow us to create a monorepo structure.
 However, while workspaces enable developers to link projects in a monorepo to each other, a dedicated monorepo tool comes with an improved developer experience.

 You have already seen one of these DX improvements when typing:

 ```sh
 yarn dev
 ```

 Executing this command from the top-level folder starts all of the projects in the monorepo which have a `dev` script in their `package.json` file.

-The same goes for several other commands:
+The same goes for several other commands, because they are defined at a top-level:

 ```sh
 yarn lint